 Treatment depends on the cause of the tongue numbness or tingling.
 Generally, treating the underlying causes is the way to resolve or manage the symptoms.

 Regular dental check-ups can be an important step in identifying many of these causes, including oral cancer.
 If you’re due for a check-up or have some concerns about your oral health, the team at Jefferson Dental & Orthodontics is here for you.
-Book an appointment at the office nearest you.
+Find the office nearest you and book your appointment today.